This article guides you through the steps to take for the migration of a Server to Cloud synchronization to a Cloud to Cloud synchronization.

 These steps assume the following setup:

-- Project A - project that is migrated from Server to Cloud
+Project SA - project that should be migrated from Server to Cloud

-- Project B - partner project already on Cloud
+Project CB - partner project already on Cloud

 Step-1: Export your synchronization data